betterthink/devops_todolist_kubernetes_task_9_working_with_statefuset/INSTRUCTION.md

 ```bash
 kubectl get statefulset -n mysql
 ```
-Run this commend to check pods names.
+Run this command to check pods names.
 It should be mysql-0, mysql-1, mysql-2
 ```bash
 kubectl get pods -n mysql
 ```